Scybin/scyboard/README.md

 ## ⌨️ Welcome

-Scyboard is a custom mechanical keyboard project designed for hobbyists, tinkerers, and keyboard enthusiasts.
-It offers a flexible platform for creating a compact, efficient, and fully programmable keyboard using open-source tools.
+Scyboard is a custom mechanical keyboard project designed for ergonomic mechanical keyboard enthusiasts.
+This keyboard is a twist based on the Sweep keyboard.
+Development and design were completed using open-source tools.

 <br>